LoicBarher/LoicBarher/README.md

 - 👀 I’m interested in blockchain ecosystem & development
 - 🌱 I’m currently learning git, java/javascript and react
 - 💞️ I’m looking to collaborate on projects turning around the blockchain
-- 📫 How to reach me: loic.barher@gmail.com and @Cryptololo on twitter
+- 📫 How to reach me: loic.barher@gmail.com or @Cryptololo on twitter

 <!---
 LoicBarher/LoicBarher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.